electronero-classic/electroneroclassic/README.md

 Approximately three months prior to a scheduled software upgrade, a branch from Master will be created with the new release version tag.
 Pull requests that address bugs should then be made to both Master and the new release branch.
 Pull requests that require extensive review and testing (generally, optimizations and new features) should *not* be made to the release branch.

-## Compiling Electronero Pulse from source
+## Compiling Electronero Classic from source

 ### Dependencies